 4 Questions to Transform Fear ~ Dr. Orloff, author of Emotional Freedom, discusses how to transform fear and experience more joy.

-If you don't make it your business to overcome fear, you better believe it'll try to overcome you.
+If you don’t make it your business to overcome fear, you better believe it’ll try to overcome you.
 Most people are subservient to this emotion though they may not know it.
-I define fear as the emotional response to danger, perceived or real.
-What underscores fear in all its permutations is the feeling that you won't be all right.
+Fear is an emotional response to danger but many times it is just False Information Appearing Real (F-E-A-R.) What underscores fear in all its permutations is the feeling that you won’t be all right.

-Emotional Action Step from "Emotional Freedom."
-Harness Your Biology to Quiet Fear.
+Take this Emotional Action Step from “Emotional Freedom:” Harness Your Biology to Quiet Fear

 To short-circuit fear and turn off your flight-or-flight response, you’ll need to train your brain to send chemicals to counteract them.
 Otherwise, fear and its hormones will make you crazed.
 In contrast, with a calm biology it’s easier to find courage by practicing the combined techniques below to quiet your system.

 - Eliminate caffeine, sugar, and other stimulants–these fuel the fight-or-flight response.

 - Avoid people who reinforce your fear–they are biological irritants; stick close to emotional nurturers.